Experience the vibrant French Caribbean Creole culture, language and way of life on an island paradise.

-West Indies French & Culture offers 3 French language college credits through Lesley University.
+West Indies French & Culture offers 3 interdisciplinary college credits through Lesley University.
 Additionally, students earn 15 hours of documented community service.

 This French language course is designed so students with varying levels of French proficiency will improve their level of comprehension and speaking as they gain an appreciation of the culture of the French West Indies, particularly Guadeloupe.
 In addition to formal language instruction, students will experience different aspects of the French West Indies culture through history lessons, various cultural workshops, an oral history project, a 6-night homestay with local families in the town of Sainte-Anne, and participating in community service work with local youth.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 On this program, work with a community-run ecological organization that initiates community action projects to protect Guadeloupe’s unique environment.
 You will also work with a local school for language lessons and exchange activities.
 The service projects on this program offer cross-cultural learning and exchange opportunities to become engaged with members of the community in a communicative and meaningful way.